MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 ### Demo

 [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] provides a demo that showcases the value of the app for your company.
 This five-minute demo is useful for any type of [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] user, whether you're an author, operator, process engineer, or business decision maker.
-Use the demo to get a quick overview of how [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] works.
 You don't have to be online to use the demo.

 #### Start the demo